 FREElance FREEdom: Creating the Work-From-Home Life You Crave

 Lucky for you, it is all very possible.
-It’s a life that I have successfully been living for over 7 years…and I can’t imagine supporting my family (and following my dreams!) any other way.
+I have successfully lived it for over twelve years, and I can’t imagine supporting my family (and following my dreams!) any other way.

-Within the pages of this robust 90-page e-book and resource guide is the motherlode of excellent information about working from home (on your own terms) all rolled into a handy read-at-your-own pace guidebook.
+This robust 90-page e-book and resource guide contains a treasure trove of excellent information about working from home (on your own terms), all rolled into a handy read-at-your-own-pace guidebook.

-Whether you are looking to pursue a career as a freelance writer, virtual assistant, graphic designer (and more) this Resource Guide will provide the insight, tools, guides, advice, and strategies that can apply to any freelance business.
-If you want the very basics of getting started without the benefit of support and coaching, this eBook is for you.
+Whether you want to pursue a career as a freelance writer, virtual assistant, graphic designer (and more) this Resource Guide will provide the insight, tools, guides, advice, and strategies applicable to any freelance business.
+If you want the basics of getting started without support and coaching, this eBook is for you.

-For anyone looking to start their freelance career, or up their game, this book is the perfect place to start.
-Jam-packed with actionable items and details about even handling unruly clients, well-meaning visitors, and kids while working from home – this book has it all!
-Highly recommended!~author and mompreneur, Carissa Andrews
+For anyone looking to start their freelance career or up their game, this book is the perfect place to start.
+This book is packed with actionable items and details about handling unruly clients, well-meaning visitors, and kids while working from home – it has it all!
+Highly recommended!~author and mompreneur Carissa Andrews

-For those who are contemplating the freelance lifestyle but need a guidebook with baby steps, this is your manifesto!
-Becky Flansburg shares her tips for balancing a freelance career with a family including the nuts and bolts such as the online tools she uses for networking and running her business.
+For those contemplating the freelance lifestyle but needing a guidebook with baby steps, this is your manifesto!
+Becky Flansburg shares her tips for balancing a freelance career with a family, including the nuts and bolts, such as the online tools she uses for networking and running her business.
 Becky is a gentle and realistic cheerleader for anyone who wants to work at home as a solopreneur.~Mia Wenjen

 FREElance FREEdom is Available on Kindle